lawrencedsz9/RetailGuard-Vision-Agent/README.md

 ## Overview

 RetailGuard AI is a 3-stage intelligent pipeline built on the **Vision Agents SDK** by Stream.
-It monitors retail environments through camera feeds via Stream's WebRTC Edge Network (<30ms latency), detects suspicious behavior in real time, and responds with voice alerts — all while logging incidents to a searchable dashboard.
+It monitors retail environments through camera feeds via Stream's WebRTC Edge Network , detects suspicious behavior in real time, and responds with voice alerts — all while logging incidents to a searchable dashboard.